On the classification of certain 1-connected 7-manifolds and related problems: Certain 7-manifolds with metrics of positive Ricci curvature

-For the case $H^*(M)\cong H^*(S^2\times S^5)$, firstly we have: \begin{clm} There are at most $24$ different $M$ up to homeomorphism, and at most $24\times 28$ up to diffeomorphism, where the $28$ comes from connecting sum with $28$ homotopy $7$-spheres. \end{clm}
+For the case $H^*(M)\cong H^*(S^2\times S^5)$, we first prove the following: \begin{clm} There are at most $24$ different $M$ up to homeomorphism, and at most $24\times 28$ up to diffeomorphism, where the $28$ comes from connecting sum with $28$ homotopy $7$-spheres. \end{clm}